mickeyl/LTSupportAutomotive/README.md

 # Status #

-This library is pretty much in bugfix-only mode.
-The reason for that is that my work on Unified Diagnostic Services (UDS), which I originally planned to carry out here, proved to be unworkable – see [this comment](https://github.com/mickeyl/LTSupportAutomotive/issues/35#issuecomment-808062461) for more details.
+This library is stable and by now pretty much in _bugfix-only_ mode.
+The reason for that is that the support for Unified Diagnostic Services (UDS) (which I originally planned to implement in this library) proved to be unworkable – see [this comment](https://github.com/mickeyl/LTSupportAutomotive/issues/35#issuecomment-808062461) for more details.

-Work on the successor is being done while we speak.
-It's too much of a construction site to already release it now, but I plan to commit the new library asap.
+If your priority is large OBD2 coverage, you can still continue to use this library.
+It works great with both Objective-C and Swift.
+If your priority is UDS though, I'd rather recommend my new library [Swift-UDS](https://github.com/Automotive-Swift/Swift-UDS).

 # Introduction #